representational-alignment/representational-alignment.github.io/2025/index.md

 news:
   - content: "Small deadline extension!
 The deadline for for contributed papers is now <b>Wednesday, February 5th, 2025</b>."
-  - content: "Announcing the workshop date: Monday, April 28th, 2025 (Day 2 of the ICLR Workshops)!"
+  - content: "Announcing the workshop date: <b>Monday, April 28th, 2025</b> (Day 2 of the ICLR Workshops)!"
   - content: The <a class="scroll-link" href="#cfp">call for contributed papers</a> at Re-Align 2025 is now live!
-  - content: The 2025 edition of Re-Align was accepted as a workshop at ICLR 2025!
+  - content: The 2025 edition of Re-Align was accepted as a workshop at <a class="https://iclr.cc/Conferences/2025/">ICLR 2025</a>!

 about: |
   Both natural and artificial intelligences form representations of the world that they use to reason, make decisions,